 Saying that this is half of the “nickel sulfate reserves on earth” doesn’t make any sense at all.
 After all, just one possible mine currently proposed, the Dumont mine controlled by RNC Minerals, has twice as large a “measured and indicated and inferred” nickel resource (like Platreef, no actual reserves yet — “reserves” means geologists have not only determined that the mineral is there, but that it can also be mined profitably at something like current prices), and that’s also a nickel sulfide deposit.
 As are most of the massive reserves of Norilsk Nickel in Russia.

 Maybe there’s some distinction in these types of deposits and how easy they are to process into nickel sulfate versus Platreef’s planned production, I don’t know, but there’s no way that Platreef has a double digit share of global nickel reserves that could be called upon for battery cathode manufacturing (and that’s assuming they upgrade their resources to reserves someday)… let alone 50%.
-And, of course, huge producers are ramping up nickel sulfate production from existing nickel operations, so “sulfate reserves” is not something that has any meaning, as far as I can tell (BHP Billiton, for example, is converting a lot of their nickel metal production to nickel sulfate in Australia right now).
+And, of course, huge producers are ramping up nickel sulfate production from existing nickel operations, so “sulfate reserves” is not something that has any meaning, as far as I can tell.

 Which doesn’t mean that nickel is a bad investment, or that Platreef is a bad mine or Ivanhoe a bad investment… just that the hype in the ad is silly and misleading, so don’t buy into Ivanhoe thinking that you’ve somehow cornered the market in nickel sulfate.

-But if I were to buy Ivanhoe, it would be because they have one of the world’s largest, highest-grade copper deposits at the massive Kamoa-Kakula mine being developed in the Democratic Republic of Congo, and, to a lesser extent, because it looks like Platreef will be an unusually low-cost platinum and palladium mine… with, yes, a bit of nickel that they will use to offset the cost of platinum production.
-You can see Ivanhoe’s latest investor presentation here if you like.
-I’d agree that the company is objectively cheap and the projects have huge and obvious value, the risk is all in the location, execution, and future commodity price.
+If I were to buy Ivanhoe, it would be because they have one of the world’s largest, highest-grade copper deposits at the massive Kamoa-Kakula mine being developed in the Democratic Republic of Congo, and, to a lesser extent, because it looks like Platreef will be an unusually low-cost platinum and palladium mine, and palladium has surged incredibly higher in recent years… with, yes, a bit of nickel that they will use to offset the cost of platinum production.
+You can see Ivanhoe’s year-ago investor presentation here and the most recent one here from November of 2019 if you want to see how the story has evolved.
+I’d agree that the company is objectively cheap and the projects have huge and obvious value, the risk is all in the location, execution and financing of mine development and starup, and future commodity price.
 If you think about it from that perspective, you can decide how much risk you want to take and make your own call… please share your thinking with a comment below.

 P.S.
 Forest also teases a second stock as a beneficiary of this 1-1-8 battery, here’s the brief hint: